 Statistics including acceptance rate, average undergraduate GPA, and average test scores of enrolled students will give you some strong benchmarking information.
-That said, these numbers should only be used as an initial guide since the whole applicant package is far more important.
+That said, these numbers should be used as only an initial guide since the whole applicant package is far more important.

 Plenty of applicants with GPAs or GMAT/GRE/EA scores below average are accepted every year while others with higher statistics are not.
 This disparity is why we encourage candidates to apply to a range of programs (ideally 5 to 8 schools).

 A school’s average ranking over time is important to consider when looking at MBA rankings.
 When you are applying to jobs down the road, recruiters likely will not know your school’s ranking when you applied, but they may look at its current standing.

 Therefore, it is worth evaluating how the schools you are interested in have placed over time.
 Have they consistently stayed in the top tiers, or has their placement fluctuated greatly?